-The following table summarizes our outstanding contractual obligations as of March 31, 2007 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:
+The following table summarizes our outstanding contractual obligations as of June 30, 2007 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:

 Less than More than

 Total 1 year 1-3 years 4-5 years 5 years

-Operating leases \$1,050 \$363 \$687
+Operating leases \$724 \$271 \$405 \$48

 Included in the total operating leases are two non-cancelable operating leases for space expiring June 2009 and November 2010.
-The lease on 3,700 square feet of office and laboratory space expires in June 2009, and the lease on 2,800 square feet of office space expires November 2010.
-In May 2006, we leased an additional 1,250 square feet at our laboratory facility for three years also expiring June 2009.
+The lease on 5,000 square feet of office and laboratory space expires in June 2009, and the lease on 2,800 square feet of office space expires November 2010.

-In connection with the start of our clinical trials, we have committed to several clinical sites a total of approximately \$53 in contracts that do not exceed one year.
-These contracts are cancelable by us with up to 30 days prior notice.
+In connection with the start of our clinical trials, we have committed to several clinical sites a total of approximately \$150 in contracts that do not exceed one year.
+These contracts are cancelable by us with up to 30 days' prior notice.